Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

-Unlike the class $\Fone$, the last condition in Definition~\ref{def:class_Ftwo} implies that none of the functions $f$ in $\Ftwo$ is purely linear, which still encompasses numerous nonlinear functions.
+Unlike the class $\Fone$, the last condition in Definition~\ref{def:class_Ftwo} is equivalent to none of the functions $f$ in $\Ftwo$ being purely linear, which still encompasses numerous nonlinear functions.
+Furthermore, we restrict the class to \emph{twice} continuously differentiable functions since the derivative will allow us to distinguish the information coming through different paths.
 Since in a DAG, an input can influence a node via multiple paths, we cannot apply the argument of the proof of Proposition~\ref{prop:trees_identifiability} based on setting to zero specific inputs.
 For this reason, we need to exploit further properties of DAGs related to the number of paths between two nodes, to derive identifiability conditions.

-\begin{lemma} In a DAG, any node $i$ which is not a source has at least an in-neighbor $j$ with only one path to $i$. \end{lemma} \begin{proof} If all the nodes except the sources have only one in-neighbor, the result trivially holds.
+\begin{lemma} In a DAG, any node $i$ which is not a source has at least one in-neighbor $j$ with only one path to $i$. \end{lemma} \begin{proof} If all the nodes except the sources have only one in-neighbor, the result trivially holds.
 When there is a node with more than one in-neighbor, we prove it by contradiction.
 Let us assume there is a DAG with a node $i$ with $\aNN\ge 2$ in-neighbors.
 Let us suppose that all the in-neighbors of $i$ have more than one path to $i$ and let us consider the subgraph induced by the set of in-neighbors of $i$ and the nodes that correspond to any path between two in-neighbors of $i$.
 This subgraph does not have a sink, which contradicts the fact that any subgraph of a DAG is also a DAG.
 Therefore, there must be at least one neighbor $j$ with only one path to $i$, which would correspond to the sink of the induced subgraph. \end{proof}

 For our convenience, we introduce the notion of identifiability of a function $F_\ell$ that will be used in the proof of Lemma~\ref{lemma:removal_node}.

 \begin{definition}[Identifiability of $F_\ell$] Given a set of functions $\{ f \}=\{f_{i,j}\in \F\;|\;(i,j)\in E\}$ that generates $F(\NN^m)$ and any other set of functions $\{ \tilde f \}=\{\tilde f_{i,j}\in\F\;|\;(i,j)\in E\}$ that generates $\tilde F(\NN^m)$.
 The function $F_\ell$ is identifiable if $ F(\NN^m)=\tilde F(\NN^m) $, implies that $F_{\ell}=\tilde F_{\ell}$ for any $\tilde F_{\ell}$, which is equivalent to the mathematical constraint associated with the measurement of the node $\ell$. \end{definition}